Conflict Competence

 Why Conflict Competence Matters

-Why should graduate undergraduate and graduate students take this course?
+Why should undergraduate and graduate students take this module?

-Why should faculty, staff and instructors provide these modules for students?
+Why should faculty, staff and instructors provide this module for students?

-Use the short course in your classroom or with your student organization to help them navigate conflicts successfully.
-Steps to Leaps staff can deliver the content, or they can share the tools and resources you need to deliver the content.
+Use the module in your classroom or with your student organization to help them navigate conflicts successfully.
+Steps to Leaps staff can deliver the content or they can share the tools and resources you need to deliver the content.

 Conflict Competence Campus Resource Guide